 The castings on our stoves are available in five standard colors: Matte Black, Charcoal, Metallic Blue, Metallic Gray, and Metallic Brown.
 These can be viewed in our Stove Gallery on the web site.
 Custom colors are also available at a modest additional cost.
 We’ll gladly send you a color card with paint swatches of every stock or custom color.
 By the way, we'll paint your pipe to match your stove at no extra charge.

 Visit our web store to see the same array of hearthside items that you’ll find here in our New Hampshire showroom, from soapstone boot warmers to colorful, cast iron steamers and kettles.
-All of our accessories are discounted 10% when ordered with a stove.
 We’ve hand picked the highest quality hearth products so your shopping is easy, including hand forged iron tool sets, ash holders, leather log totes, and even an assortment of brass crickets that will bring good luck to your hearth.
 And don’t forget a heat shield to reduce the rear clearance from your stove to the wall!
 You can order your accessories by adding them to your cart before you check out of our web store.

 Because every installation is different, we can’t offer a standard “pipe kit” with our wood stoves.
 However, we’re happy to help you determine exactly what your installation requires, whether you buy directly from us or from a local supplier.
 A pipe order can range from a couple of lengths of stovepipe right up through a complete, pre-fabricated chimney system.
 For more information on ordering pipe, read on.